 In the four years after Harris arrived in Boston, he achieved success with a variety of businesses.
 He ran a bookstore, print shop, and popular coffeehouse where men gathered to discuss current events.
 Harris's print shop at first produced commonplace books such as almanacs, school primers, and the Bible.
 On September 25, 1690, he produced the first edition of Publick Occurrences and immediately found himself in trouble once again.

 The governor's stated objection to Publick Occurrences was that the paper contained "sundry doubtful and uncertain Reports."
 In truth, the governor was outraged because Harris had printed rumors of incest and immorality in the French royal family and had also criticized the British military for mistreating French prisoners during the first of the French and Indian Wars.
 Apart from the content, Harris had committed a serious offense simply by printing his paper without permission.
 The paper was suppressed; he remained in Massachusetts and was allowed to continue printing various public documents.
-When he returned to England in 1695, he was arrested for publishing another short-lived newspaper, but this time, the political climate was less repressive.
+When Harris returned to England in 1695, he was arrested for publishing another short-lived newspaper, but this time, the political climate was less repressive.
 He was released and for the next five years, he published the London Post.

 As one historian concludes, "the first newspaper published in America became the first to be suppressed by the authorities."
 The government's action was effective.
 It was not until 1704 that the colonies' second newspaper appeared.
 Also a Boston venture, this one enjoyed government approval.
 The Boston Newsletter lasted for 74 years.